The ReTribe Forest School is seeking a part time female mentor for our school day program on Thursdays in Underhill and Fridays in Richmond, VT.

 18 hours per week starting at $15-17 per hour depending on credentials.

 At least 2 years of education experience needed preferably with outdoor education and naturalist skills.
 Skills in group management, conflict resolution, music, theater, wilderness skills, being wild and goofy, and story telling are all helpful.
+Please submit a resume.

-Please Contact us if you would like to volunteer or apply to be staff with one of our programs.
+Contact us if you would like to volunteer or apply to be staff with one of our programs.

 Julia attended the Waldorf School of Princeton, NJ, pre-K-8th Grade.
 From 2011-2016 she taught movement as well as music to grades 1-8 and facilitated the Social Harmony program (working with students with behavioral and social difficulties and helping with class wide social conflict resolution)at the Orchard Valley Waldorf School, in East Montpelier, VT.
 She co-started, and has been directing programs and running ReTribe for the past 10 years.
 Julia has been a staff member of the Wayfinder Experience, a fantasy roleplaying and improvisational theater camp for teens, for the past 14 years.
 She has been working with kids since 2000, She has directed theater programs for ages 7-17.
 She has been staff at the IBme (Inward Bound Mindfulness Education) teen meditation retreats in Virginia.
 She is certified in Integral Breath Therapy as well as Energy Medicine and she teaches yoga and leads Kirtan (Sanskrit Chanting).
 She graduated from the University of Vermont in 2009 with a degree in Sociology and Music, with a focus on intentional community living.
 She is very passionate about helping children and teens to heal, grow, and transform, has a deep connection with nature, imagination, and magic and hopes to help facilitate youth to foster these connections, which already exist so powerfully within them.